podio/conssert/README.md

         users().has(3, cmp=operator.ge, property=len)
 ```

-In here we have used a `cmp` and a `property` arguments. `property` is a function that will be applied to the selection element
+In here we have used a `cmp` and a `property` arguments. `property` is a function that will be applied to the selection
-*before* comparing to the input argument.
-When using `property` it is always a good idea to specify a `cmp` function, otherwise
+*before* comparing it with the input argument.
+When using `property` it is always a good idea to specify a `cmp` function, otherwise Conssert will try to guess a comparator
-Conssert will try to guess a comparator function based on the data types, which might not be what you expect.
+function based on the data types, which might not be what you expect.

 A few more elaborated examples: